-Having long been aware there was a visitor, most of the children continued playing without the slightest hitch.
-They didn’t seem to notice when Granny started shooting.
+Most of the children kept playing like they didn’t notice Granny’s first shot.
 Now that she reddened in the face, they edged farther and farther away from her path.

 “Don’t make me ask you again, Arty.”

-A muscle ticked in the sheriff’s lightly stubbled jaw.
-“Fine.
-I’ll tell you about the case I’m working on, but only if you’ll let me interview Peter.
-And we shouldn’t talk about this out here.”
+The Sheriff clenched his pearly white teeth.
+“Fine, I’ll tell you about the case, but only if you’ll let me interview Peter.
+We shouldn’t talk about this out here.”

 She huffed and waved Peter along.
 “Go on and see to the beads like I told you to.
 I’ll come get you should I think the sheriff’s questions have any merit.”

 As far as springs went, this had been a slow one.
-He hadn’t busted any mailboxes in ages, didn’t have money for spray paint, and had pretty much given up on large-scale pranks since the last one almost landed him in the morgue.
+Peter hadn’t busted a mailbox in ages, didn’t have money for spray paint, and had pretty much given up on large-scale pranks since the last one almost landed him in the morgue.